 - Refusal to eat

 - Laxative use

 - Isolating.
 Spending more time alone, in order to hide personal struggle with their condition.

 - Wearing loose-fitting clothing (to hide their body)

 - Excessive exercise

-- Water loading: drinking excessive amounts of water, or other liquids to achieve a feeling of fullness, and therefore decrease hunger pains; water loading is also used to achieve a “false” weight on the scale as a way to deceive doctors or dietitians into believing the individual has gained weight.
+- Water loading.
+Drinking excessive amounts of water or other liquids to achieve a feeling of fullness and decrease hunger pains.
+Water loading is also used to achieve a “false” weight on the scale.
+This is used as a way to deceive doctors or dietitians into seeing a normal or improved body weight.

-- Punching stomach: a way to fight hunger pains
+- Punching one’s own stomach.
+This is done as a way to fight hunger pains.

-- Visiting “pro-ana” websites: “pro-ana” or pro-anorexic websites are places for individuals who are actively in their eating disorder to find tips to fight hunger, lose more weight, read personal stories, and view pictures to inspire the drive towards thinness.
+- Visiting “pro-ana” websites.
+“Pro-ana” or pro-anorexia websites are places for people who are actively in their eating disorder to find tips to fight hunger, lose more weight, read personal stories, and view pictures to inspire the drive towards thinness.

-- Ritualistic food behaviors: only eating certain foods, cutting foods into small pieces, eating in cyclical nature, not mixing foods
+- Ritualistic food behaviors.
+This may include only eating certain foods, cutting foods into small pieces, eating in cyclical nature and not mixing foods.